Franklin Athletic Club of Cleveland

 The Franklin Athletic Club of Cleveland was a short-lived professional football team based in Cleveland, Ohio from 1903 until around 1909.
-Franklin played against in "Ohio League" against the early Canton Bulldogs, Shelby Blues and Massillon Tigers.
+Franklin played in "Ohio League" against the early Canton Bulldogs, Shelby Blues and Massillon Tigers.
 In 1904 the Tigers defeated Franklin 56-6.

 The team's most notable player was Peggy Parratt, one of the pioneers of the forward pass, who played with Franklin briefly in 1907.